coderbyheart/blog/_posts/2015-03-07-backup-your-business.md

 layout: post
 title:  "Backup your business: Advice for non-technical co-founders"
 date:   2015-03-07 22:30:00
-description: How to make sure you never loose the source code of your business.
+description: How to make sure you never lose the source code of your business.
-excerpt: How to make sure you never loose the source code of your business.
+excerpt: How to make sure you never lose the source code of your business.
 categories:
 - startups
 - backup